 How it all began

-The London Array project was born in 2001, when a series of environmental studies in the outer Thames Estuary confirmed the area is a suitable wind farm site.
-Two years later, the Crown Estate gave London Array Ltd a 50 year lease for the site and cable route to shore.
+The London Array project was born in 2001, when a series of environmental studies in the outer Thames Estuary confirmed the area as a suitable wind farm site.
+Two years later, the Crown Estate gave London Array Ltd a 50-year lease for the site and cable route to shore.

 - An offshore area of 100km2

 - Nearly 450km of offshore cabling

 - 630MW of electricity

 - Enough power for nearly half a million UK homes a year – two thirds of the homes in Kent

 - Reducing harmful CO2 emissions by more than 925,000 tons per year